-Studies have established that father of the baby is one of the most influential persons to the mother, and that they can act as either key supporters or deterrents to infant feeding [23-26].
+Studies have established that the father of the baby is one of the most influential persons to the mother, and that they can act as either key supporters or deterrents to infant feeding [23-26].
 It is therefore important for fathers to be better prepared to assume their new role as breastfeeding supporters [32].
 It was observed from the current study that most of the respondents had poor knowledge towards infant feeding.
-This finding is in consistent with the study obtained from Uganda [33].
-The lowest level of knowledge was observed in the introduction of infant formula to the child.
-The knowledge of the participants in this study is similar to that of Alvarado and colleagues where low level of knowledge towards infant feeding was reported among prospective fathers [34].
-The implication of this could be attributed to the fact that the participants in this study live within the metropolitan city and may easily be exposed to the infant formula, also their socio-economic status may have further influenced their access to breast milk substitutes.
+This finding is consistent with the study obtained from Uganda [33].
+The knowledge of the participants in this study is also similar to that of Alvarado and colleagues where low level of knowledge towards infant feeding was reported among prospective fathers [34].
+In the present study, the lowest level of knowledge was observed concerning the perceived benefit of introducing infant formula to the child.
+This could be attributed to the fact that the participants in this study live within a metropolitan area and may easily be exposed to the infant formula, also their socio-economic status may have further influenced their access to breast milk substitutes.

 In a study on gender perception on infant feeding in Uganda, men were generally unfamiliar with the idea that an infant should be breastfed exclusively for the first six months [33].
-The observation made from the current study on the natural birth control (uterine involution) as a result of exclusive breastfeeding is similar to that reported by Alvarado and colleagues in Brazil [34].
+The observation made from the current study on the concept of natural birth control as a result of exclusive breastfeeding is similar to that reported by Alvarado and colleagues in Brazil [34].
 Breastfeeding especially exclusively for six months liberates the hormone oxytocin, which stimulates uterine contractions, and thus helping to expel the placenta and to reduce blood loss after child birth [35].
 If the mother maintains breastfeeding for a longer period, the subsequent contractions will help her uterus recover its original size.
 Exclusive breastfeeding for 6 months may hence delay fertility of mothers.
 In line with the view of men in this study, most men in Uganda were also of the opinion that production of breast milk by mothers is not sufficient and exclusive breastfeeding is not feasible [33].
-According to Engebretsen and colleague [33], sickness was reported as one of the major reasons for poor milk production and hence for giving other foods.
-Most participants in this study were also of the opinion that mothers should halt breastfeeding whenever the baby is ill.
-Studies have shown that mother's perception of father's preference for breastfeeding has been identified as a pertinent factor affecting the decision of mothers to breastfeed [8-10].
+According to Engebretsen and colleague [33], sickness was reported as one of the major reasons for poor milk production and hence rationale for the introduction of other foods.
+In the same vein, most participants in this study were also of the opinion that mothers should halt breastfeeding whenever the baby is ill.

+breastfeeding has been identified as a pertinent factor affecting the decision of mothers to breastfeed [8-10].
 Bentley et al further established that the intention of mother to breastfeed is significantly related to the partner's attitudes towards breastfeeding [36].
-Similar to the level of knowledge in this study, the attitudes of most men towards infant feeding were also found to be negative.
-However the attitudes of the men towards infant feeding as obtained from the current study is in contrast to what was obtained from Brazil [34].
-Alvarado and colleagues further reported that male with positive disposition towards breastfeeding had better knowledge and attitudes related to infant feeding than those with less disposition [34].
-In a study in China, paternal attitude towards breastfeeding was found to be a determinant of breastfeeding [37] while Littman and Colleagues had also established a strong relationship between father's approval to breastfeed and breastfeeding incidence [38].
+The attitude of most men towards infant feeding were also found to be negative in this study; this is in contrast to was obtained from a previous study [34] where it was reported that males with positive disposition towards breastfeeding had better knowledge and attitudes related to infant feeding than those with less disposition.
+In another study, paternal attitude towards breastfeeding was found to be a determinant of breastfeeding [37], while Littman and Colleagues had also established a strong relationship between father's approval to breastfeed and breastfeeding incidence [38].